A Ohio University Press Book

 Often overlooked in discussions of poverty and violence in Africa is the fact that many of the challenges facing the continent today are rooted in colonial political and economic practices, in Cold War alliances, and in attempts by outsiders to influence African political and economic systems during the decolonization and postindependence periods.
 Although conflicts in Africa emerged from local issues, external political and military interventions altered their dynamics and rendered them more lethal.
 Foreign Intervention in Africa after the Cold War counters oversimplification and distortions and offers a new continentwide perspective, illuminated by trenchant case studies.

-Elizabeth Schmidt is a professor of history at Loyola University Maryland.
+Elizabeth Schmidt is professor emeritus of history at Loyola University Maryland.
 Her previous books include Foreign Intervention in Africa: From the Cold War to the War on Terror; Cold War and Decolonization in Guinea, 1946–1958; Mobilizing the Masses: Gender, Ethnicity, and Class in the Nationalist Movement in Guinea, 1939–1958; Peasants, Traders, and Wives: Shona Women in the History of Zimbabwe, 1870–1939; and Decoding Corporate Camouflage: U.S. Business Support for Apartheid.
 More info →

 Save 20% ($29.56)